kierenhamilton/kierenhamilton/README.md

 Hello!
-Interested in all things low-level, tooling, and RTL.
+Interested in all things low-level, tooling, RTL, and synthesis.